 Proceeds from the sales of Searching for the Snow Leopard support the Snow Leopard Conservancy and its programs.

-Rodney Jackson, director of the Snow Leopard Conservancy, is widely considered the leading world expert on the snow leopard, having devoted more than thirty years to researching and conserving this elusive cat in South and Central Asia.
+Rodney Jackson, Director of the Snow Leopard Conservancy, is widely considered the leading world expert on the snow leopard, having devoted more than thirty years to researching and conserving this elusive cat in South and Central Asia.
 Upon receiving the 1981 Rolex Award for Enterprise, Jackson launched a four-year, pioneering radio-tracking study of snow leopards in the Nepalese Himalaya that led to a June 1986 cover story in National Geographic.
 He was a finalist for the Indianapolis Prize in 2008, 2010, 2012, 2016, and 2018.
 Today, he mentors a new generation of conservationists and continues to work with the local people.
-He lives is Sonoma, California.